Brilliant Junk Drawer Organizing Tips You've Never Tried

 2. Use ice-cube trays to hold small items that normally slide around in the drawer.

-3. By using an open-weave cutlery tray and grouping similar items, you can transform a junk drawer into an office-supply drawer, a tool and utility drawer or just a more organized junk drawer.
+3. By using a cutlery tray and grouping similar items, you can transform a junk drawer into an office-supply drawer, a tool and utility drawer or just a more organized junk drawer.

 4. If you have an old dresser you're planning to throw out, save the drawers.
 Just buy four caster wheels and screw them onto the bottom corners of the drawer.
 Now you can roll the drawer under a bed to store out-of-season clothes or blankets.